dehys/SimpleEmbed/README.md

 $ mvn clean install
 ```
 <br>

-<h5>Configure</h5>
-Now lets configure our pom.xml, so we can actually use the library
+Now lets configure our pom.xml (Maven), so we can actually use the library

 ```xml
 <dependencies>